Lady Diana Cooper: Books about or influenced by Lady Diana

 Philip Ziegler wrote Diana Cooper: A Biography (ISBN 0-241-10659-1) in 1981; it was published by Hamish Hamilton.
 Several writers used her as inspiration for their novels, including Evelyn Waugh, who fictionalised her as Mrs. Stitch in the Sword of Honour trilogy and elsewhere, and Nancy Mitford, who portrayed her as the narcissistic, self-dramatizing Lady Leone in Don't Tell Alfred.
 In F. Scott Fitzgerald's short story "The Jelly-Bean", the character Nancy Lamar states that she wants to be like Lady Diana Manners.
 Enid Bagnold published The Loved and Envied (ISBN 0-86068-978-6) in 1951.
 The novel, based on Lady Diana and her group of friends, dealt with the effects of ageing on a beautiful woman.
 Oliver Anderson dedicated Random Rendezvous, published in 1955, to "Diana Cooper and Jenny Day".

-Diana Cooper Autobiography: The Rainbow Comes and Goes (1958), The Light of Common Day (1959), Trumpets from the Steep, (1960) (ISBN 0-88184-131-5) was published as a trilogy by Carroll & Graf Publishers Inc. New York 1985, second printing 1988, and republished by Faber & Faber in the 'Faber Finds' series, 2011.
+Diana Cooper Autobiography: The Rainbow Comes and Goes (1958), The Light of Common Day (1959), Trumpets from the Steep, (1960) (ISBN 0-88184-131-5) was published as a trilogy by Carroll & Graf Publishers Inc. New York in 1985.
+It had a second printing in 1988 and was republished by Faber & Faber in the 'Faber Finds' series, 2011.

-In 2013, her son, John Julius Norwich, edited a volume of her letters to him as a youth entitled Darling Monster: The Letters of Lady Diana Cooper to Her Son John Julius Norwich.
+In 2013, her son, John Julius Norwich, edited a volume of her letters to him as a youth, Darling Monster: The Letters of Lady Diana Cooper to Her Son John Julius Norwich.
 Published by Chatto & Windus, ISBN 978-0701187798.
-Rachel Cooke in The Guardian says "Cooper's letters have a special immediacy and frankness ... they are conspiratorial."
+Rachel Cooke in The Guardian wrote, "Cooper's letters have a special immediacy and frankness ... they are conspiratorial".